Buildings insurance

 What our expert says...

 “No one likes to think of their property being damaged.
-But buildings insurance could give you the peace of mind of knowing that you’re financially protected if something happens to the structure of your house, for example if the roof is damaged in a storm or there’s a fire.
+But buildings insurance could give you the peace of mind of knowing that you’re financially protected if something happens to the structure of your house: for example, if the roof is damaged in a storm or there’s a fire.
 And when you combine buildings insurance with contents insurance, you’ll know your home is covered – inside and out.”

-- Anna McEntee, Home insurance expert
+- Anna McEntee, Home, pet and travel insurance expert

-What do our customers say?
+What do our customers say about our Home insurance comparison service?

-Based on 17,693 reviews, our customers rated us 4.7 out of 5.
+Based on 28,737 reviews, customers who bought Home insurance rated our comparison service 4.7 out of 5.

 Frequently asked questions